 Having your client’s employees fill out a survey or a pre-set evaluation form upon their enrollment completion can be a great way for you to glean and analyze interpersonal insights that won’t show up anywhere else.

 Review and update for next year

 After completing this analysis, reviewing your takeaways can help you prioritize what you need to change for the next enrollment season.
-For example, if a high percentage of a client’s employees enrolled in both Aflac’s Critical Illness and Hospital Indemnity plans, you might recommend that this client include a few more supplemental offerings.
-And if a considerable number of employees report a lack of understanding as it pertains to their overall benefits plan, perhaps you encourage your client to mandate a benefits information session before the next enrollment period.
+And if a considerable number of employees report a lack of understanding as it pertains to their overall benefits plan, you may want to recommend that your client hold mandatory benefits information sessions before the next enrollment period.

 The content within is for informational purposes, for broker-facing audiences only.
 This information is not approved to distribute to prospective insureds, to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.

 Aflac | WWHQ | 1932 Wynnton Road | Columbus, GA 31999